AvolitesLtd/TitanManual/docs/patching.md

 -   What type of lighting units you have connected to it
 -   What DMX addresses they are operating at
--   Which DMX line (universe) each unit is connected to (there are 64 lines, but the console itself can only output 16 lines; further lines can be controlled using networked DMX processors over TitanNet)
+-   Which DMX line / universe each unit is connected to
 -   Which buttons on the console you want to use to access them (either physical buttons or touch buttons)
 -   Particular option settings for each fixture.